cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

     initial-env))
 ```

-We load some primitive procedures in the environment, we have `the-empty-environment` as our base environment and we define false and true in it
+We load the primitive procedures in the environment and we set `the-empty-environment` as our base environment.

-Next we look at how to interact with this evaluator:
+Now you've seen everything but a way to interact with this evaluator.

 ## Interacting with the evaluator

 Last but not least we have a way to interact with the evaluator.
-When we run the code the loop asks for input, and when it has received input it will evaluate that in our environment:
+When we run the code a `driver-loop` asks for input, and when it has received input it will evaluate the input in our environment:

 ```
 (def input-prompt ";;; Eval input:")